WWV (radio station): Telephone service

 WWV's time signal can be accessed by telephone by calling +1 (303) 499-7111 (WWV).
-An equivalent time service operated by the United States Naval Observatory can be accessed by calling +1 (202) 762-1401 (Washington, D.C.).
 Telephone calls are limited to 2 minutes, and the signal is delayed by an average of 30 milliseconds due to telephone network propagation time.

 History

 Establishment

-The earliest formal record of WWV's existence is in the October 1, 1919 issue of the Department of Commerce's Radio Service Bulletin, where it was listed as a new "experimental station" assigned to the Bureau of Standards in Washington, D.C, with the randomly issued call letters of WWV.
+The earliest formal record of WWV's existence is in the October 1, 1919 issue of the Department of Commerce's Radio Service Bulletin, where it was listed as a new "experimental station" assigned to the Bureau of Standards in Washington, D.C., with the randomly issued call letters of WWV.
 However, there were also earlier reports of radio demonstrations by the Bureau, starting the previous February.

 As of May 1920 the Bureau's Radio Laboratory was reported to be conducting weekly Friday evening concerts from 8:30 to 11:00, transmitting on 600 kHz.
 That same month, the Bureau demonstrated a portable radio receiver, called the "portaphone", which was said to be capable of receiving broadcast programs up to 15 mi away.
 A newspaper article the following August reported that the weekly concerts could be heard up to 100 mi from Washington.
 It also noted that "The bureau has been experimenting with the wireless music for several months, and has reached such an advanced stage of development that further investigation to them is useless, and they are going to discontinue the concerts."
 However, the station continued to make occasional broadcasts, and in January 1921 a new distance record was announced when a listener in Chattanooga, Tennessee reported hearing the "jazzy waves whirling out from the Bureau of Standards".

 On December 15, 1920, WWV began broadcasting 500-word "Daily Radio Marketgrams", prepared by the U.S. Bureau of Markets, in Morse code on 750 kHz, which reportedly could be heard up to 200 mi from Washington.
 However, on April 15, 1921 responsibility for the reports was transferred to four stations operated by the Post Office Department, including its WWX in Washington, D.C.